 Each field station has a SAM whose job it is to oversee safety on-site.They run the on-site orientation and help the students acclimate to their new, day-to-day routine and environment.
 They educate the students on local hazards, present the rules, and manage compliance.
 Each SAM is required to hold certification as a Wilderness First Responder (WFR), a 72-hour first aid training course.
 They assist students when they become ill or injured and are there if students just need someone to talk to.
-They coordinate the accident and incident reporting system and communicate regularly with the Safety Department at SFS headquarters.
+They coordinate the accident and incident reporting system and communicate regularly with the Safety Director at SFS headquarters.

 Student Affairs Manager (SAM)

 In addition to the SAM holding WFR certification, many of our field faculty and staff members have completed a 36-hour training in Wilderness Advanced First Aid (WAFA).

 First Aid Training

 The staff at each field station is equipped with communications equipment including mobile phones, landline phones, Web access, fax, and a satellite phone.
 SFS headquarters maintains a 24-hour emergency contact system and is in close contact with the staff at each of its field stations.

 Contingency plans, including hurricane preparedness plans and emergency evacuation plans, are reviewed and updated regularly.